Competing magnetic orders and multipolar Weyl fermions in 227 pyrochlore iridates

 We furthermore find that each microscopic spin pattern corresponding to a magnetic order in the Luttinger model is part of a family of spin patterns parametrized by $M(\alpha,\beta)=\text{diag.}[\alpha \sigma^+_{xy}+\beta\sigma^+_{yz},-\alpha \sigma^+_{xy}-\beta \sigma^-_{yz},\alpha\sigma^-_{xy}-\beta\sigma^+_{yz},-\alpha \sigma^-_{xy}+\beta \sigma^-_{yz}]$ that projects to zero when going from the eight-band model to the Luttinger Hamiltonian, where $\sigma^{\pm}_{jk}=\sigma_j \pm \sigma_k$.
 The resulting low-energy equivalence of microscopic magnetic patterns ties an additional connection between the $A_{2u}$ and $T_{2u}^ {(3)}$ orders: the family of magnetic patterns including the AIAO order also contains a rotated and rescaled version of the coplanar magnetic patterns that project to the $T_{2u}$-orders~\cite{supplementary}.

 \emph{Competing orders}.
 The competition among the above magnetic orders can be captured by a minimal Hamiltonian composed of only \emph{local} (momentum-independent) four-fermion interactions

 The repulsive interaction $g_{_1}$ ($g_{_2}$) favors the nucleation of AIAO (3I1O) order.
 As the $T_{2u}$ orders possess zero dipole moment, the cubic environment does not cause any locking among its three components, unlike in the $T_{1u}$ ordered state.
-Therefore, the $T_{2u}$ order displays a \emph{three-fold} degenerate ground state associated with the collinear $T^{x}_{2u}$, $T^{y}_{2u}$ and $T^{z}_{2u}$ configurations of itinerant electronic spin [Fig.~\ref{fig:t2u_spins}].
+Therefore, the $T_{2u}$ order displays a \emph{three-fold} degenerate ground state associated with the coplanar $T^{x}_{2u}$, $T^{y}_{2u}$ and $T^{z}_{2u}$ configurations of itinerant electronic spin [Fig.~\ref{fig:t2u_spins}].
 Without loss of generality, here we focus on the interaction $g^{(3)}_{_3}$ supporting $T^{z}_{2u}$ order.
 The bare values of these interactions are system-dependent.
-To build on a realistic microscopic model, we include both on-site Hubbard ($U$) and nearest-neighbor \emph{ferromagnetic} ($J>0$) interactions among itinerant fermions.
+To build on a realistic microscopic model, we include both on-site Hubbard ($U$) and nearest-neighbor \emph{ferromagnetic} ($J>0$) interactions among itinerant spin-1/2 electrons, as longer range interactions become prominent close to the MIT.
 The corresponding Hamiltonian reads

-where $S_i \equiv S_{i,111} =c^\dagger_{i,s} \left[ (1,1,1)^\top \cdot {\boldsymbol \sigma}_{ss^\prime} \right] c_{i,s^\prime}/\sqrt{3}$ is the fermionic magnetization at site $i$, fixed along the $[111]$ direction, as electronic spins in the dominant magnetic phases (such as AIAO, 2I2O and 3I1O) align in the body diagonal directions.
+where $S_i \equiv S_{i,111} =c^\dagger_{i,s} \left[ {\boldsymbol \sigma}_{ss^\prime} \cdot (1,1,1)^\top \right] c_{i,s^\prime}/\sqrt{3}$ is the fermionic magnetization at site $i$, fixed along the $[111]$ direction, as electronic spins in the dominant magnetic phases (such as AIAO, 2I2O and 3I1O) align in the body diagonal directions.
 Here $i=1,2,3,4$ correspond to four sites of an Ir tetrahedra, summation over repeated spin indices ($s,s^\prime=\uparrow, \downarrow$) is assumed, and ${\boldsymbol \sigma}=(\sigma_x, \sigma_y,\sigma_z)^\top$ is the vector Pauli matrices.
 Upon projecting $H_{\rm mic}$ to the low-energy spin-3/2 Luttinger manifold, we find~\cite{supplementary}

 Near half-filling, the on-site Hubbard favors antiferromagnetic $A_{2u}$ and $T_{2u}$ orders.
 By contrast, the ferromagnetic interaction is conducive for $T_{1u}$ order (possessing finite ferromagnetic moment).